Sharly-Chess/sharly-chess.github.io/docs/network/security.en.md

 ### Using a VPN

-If you're only solution is to use a public network then the best option is to use a **VPN**.
+If your only solution is to use a public network then the best option is to use a **VPN**.

 A **VPN** (Virtual Private Network) is a tool that makes your network connection secure, even if you are using a public Wi-Fi.
 It creates a private, encrypted “tunnel” between your devices so that nobody else on the same Wi-Fi can see or interfere with your data.